sidlavoie/EtherView/README.md

 - Make settings persistent between reboots
 - More interactivity (screens)
 - More beautification (icons, images, fonts)
-- Enable the pi to see the public IP address
 - Enable the user to connect to wlan
 - Log data using PyShark
-- Reference charts (maybe you network engineers can tell me which references you would like to have)
 - Network performance graphs (speed, latency...)

 ### Can you do that? (nice ideas that may require extensive modifications of the OS or may not be possible)
 - Log network traffic
 - View VLANS
-- View and connect to domains
-- View control packets
 - Check cable length
 - Check cable wiring (maybe using a USB ethernet dongle or the GPIO pins)
 - Serial port